deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

   - Capitals
 ---

+__TL;DR__: If you enable "Treat warnings as errors" in your .NET projects, NuGet audit warnings for security vulnerabilities may break your build, but there are ways to work around it if needed.

 Visual Studio 2022 v17.8 and NuGet 6.8 introduced a wonderful security feature that will generate warnings for NuGet packages that your projects reference that have known security vulnerabilities.
 Visual Studio v17.12 and NuGet v6.12 took this further by also generating warnings for vulnerable transitive dependencies those packages depend on ([see the VS release notes](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-notes#net)).
 This gives developers better insight into potential security risks in their software, and can prompt them to update NuGet packages to a more secure version.